cassiozen/useStateMachine/README.md

 };
 ```

-### Effects
+### Effects (entry/exit callbacks)

-Uses the same format as useEffect: Effects are triggered when the state machine enters a given state.
-If you return a function from your effect, it will be invoked when leaving that state.
+Effects are triggered when the state machine enters a given state.
+If you return a function from your effect, it will be invoked when leaving that state (similarly to how useEffect works in React).

 ```typescript
 const [state, send] = useStateMachine()({